Order tickets

 A summit meeting of classical music stars in the royal palace

-My dear swan! – No other line from Richard Wagner’s “Lohengrin” sums up the diverse programme of the Neuschwanstein Concerts 2025 better than this one.
+My dear swan! – No other line from Richard Wagner’s “Lohengrin” sums up the diverse programme of the Neuschwanstein Concerts 2026 better than this one.

-From 1 to 5 August, the inner courtyard of Neuschwanstein Castle will once again be transformed into a world-class sound cosmos.
+From 29 July to 2 August, the inner courtyard of Neuschwanstein Castle will once again be transformed into a world-class sound cosmos.
 The five exclusive open-air concerts in front of the breathtakingly illuminated dream backdrop will be a true summit meeting of the classical music scene.
 World-class artists present unmistakable arias and works from the Romantic and modern eras, which merge with musical flair and artistic finesse to create a unique overall composition.

 8:30 pm